 - Breath throughout the squatting process.
 As you start feeling more stretch or start going deeper into the squat, breathing becomes more crucial.

 - Any time during the squatting, make sure, your knees don’t cross the ankles.
 Knees should always be over the ankles.
 This helps you to determine you are actually taking weight through feel and using muscles in the process.
 And not using your joints or back incorrectly.

 Few Variations of Squat:

-Below are few most common squats.
+Below are a few most common squats.
 They are not in any particular order.
 One can perform any of the squats from below an initial step as a part of a workout routine.
 You can make it challenging by adding some external weight or holding a squat for a few seconds.

 Wall slides/ wall squat:

 Wall slides or wall squat is very common in the rehab gym.
-This can be done as the initial stages of strengthening exercises.
+This can be done as the initial stage of strengthening exercises.
 This is also famous post-operative exercises after total knee or hip replacement.
 A deconditioned person, an old aged person with poor balance and strength can be prescribed wall slides to improve muscle strength.
 Wall squats are also a safe alternative to a regular squat.

 Wall squats are also useful for people who have incorrect posture.
 Having a wall behind your back helps a person to keep a back in a neutral position and avoid any extra strain on back or knees.

 - Stand up with a wall behind your back.
 Ideally, your back should be in touch with the wall.